hweidner/check-mk-goodies/README.md

 installing the agent from the EPEL repositories, the directory is ``/usr/share/check-mk-agent/local``.)
 The scripts must be executable by the Checkmk agent (e.g. ``chmod 755 <Checkname>``).

+## autopb (automatic piggyback host creation)

+The ``autopb`` script is not a local check, but a cron job which runs under the Checkmk site user.
+It automatically creates missing host objecs in Checkmk when piggyback data ia available.
+See the [autopb](autopb/) directory for more information.

 ## osinfo